frosteen/frosteen/README.md

 **Dropped into someone else's system**

-- Diagnosed why a bank kept rejecting a client's patient-refund file, corrected 284 stranded refunds and got them accepted, five days after first seeing the system
+- Diagnosed why a bank kept rejecting a client's patient-refund files and got 284 stranded refunds processed and paid, five days after first seeing the system
 - Took over a client's decade-old production CRM from its departing in-house engineer and became its only developer across three engagements, adding source control, automated deployment and its first system documentation
 - Reconstructed three undocumented inherited client systems into read-only knowledge vaults in eight days, 359 notes with refresh pipelines and redaction gates
 - Forked an open-source ConnectWise MCP server and added per-member impersonation, Key Vault key storage and per-call auditing, live for the whole company in three days